Back to Blog

 Finding a place to live is one of the most important aspects of moving to a new country.
 Luckily, there are many accommodation options for digital nomads in Portugal.

-You have several options if you’re looking for somewhere to live in Portugal.
-For short-term stays, you can look at Airbnb or sublets in Facebook groups such as “Accommodation for digital nomads in Lisbon.”
+You have several options if you're looking for somewhere to live in Portugal.
+For short-term stays, you can look at Airbnb or sublets on Facebook.
 For longer-term leases, contact real-estate companies or browse listings through websites like olx or idealista.

 Airbnb